hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-overview.md

 ##Hardware Details {#hardware}

 ###KVMHost
-The following configuration is used for the KVM host.
+The following configuration is used for the KVM host:

 - RAM: 256 GB
 - CPU Cores: 20